CSBP-CPSE/OpenAddresses-batch-machine/README.md

-This has been forked from the OpenAddresses project.
+This has been forked from the OpenAddresses project (https://github.com/openaddresses).
 Some small modifications have been made to the conform.py code in order to add additional standard columns during processing.

 <h1 align="center">OA Machine</h1>

-Scripts for performing ETL on a single source, passing the end result to the [openaddresses/batch](https://github.com/openaddresses/batch) service
-Uses [OpenAddresses](https://github.com/openaddresses/openaddresses) data sources to work.

-## Status

-This code is being used to process the complete OA dataset on a weekly and on-demand basis, with output visible at [batch.openaddresses.io](https://batch.openaddresses.io).

-These scripts are wrapped by the main [openaddresses/batch](https://github.com/openaddresses/batch) processor.
+This step is used to collect data from individual sources and perform basic processing to align the data sets to a common set of columns.